Ariocarpus fissuratus 'Godzilla'

 You should plant your Ariocarpus in soil specifically formulated for cacti.
-You can buy cactus mix at your local nursery.
-Do not use generic soil mixes, because they will not provide enough aeration and drainage.
-Additionally, using a container without a hole, whether it is a pot or a terrarium, is a bad idea for the same reason.
+You can buy a cactus mix at your local nursery.
+Do not use generic soil mixes because they will not provide enough aeration and drainage.
+Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.

-Ariocarpus need a lot of sun.
-However, in hot, dry areas, they can be damaged by excessive sunlight, so you should either use a shadecloth to limit their sun, or move them out of the sun during the hottest hours of the day.
+Ariocarpus need a lot of sunlight.
+However, in hot, dry areas, they can be damaged by excessive sunlight, so you should use a shade cloth to limit their sun or move them out of it during the hottest hours of the day.
 In more temperate areas, direct sunlight is fine.

 Water your Ariocarpus when it is dry, but then wait until the soil dries out completely to water it again.
-The amount of time this takes will vary depending on your climate, and the size of your pot if you use one.
+The amount of time this takes will vary depending on your climate and the size of your pot if you use one.

 See more at How to Grow and Care for Ariocarpus.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus